catalin-rusnac/replifactory_docs/docs/_sources/calibration.rst

 .. warning:: Cut the paper probes so they fit inside the device without bending at the edges near vial 1 and vial 7 - the paper has to be very close to the photodiode.

-For every probe:
+**Calibrating OD using calibration probes with known OD values**

-1. Insert the probe in front of the photodiode
+    1. Insert the probe in front of the photodiodes, making sure it is close to the photodiode and the edges are not bent.
-2. Insert the probe OD value in the text field near the green “Measure new probe” button
+    2. Type the probe OD value in the text field near the green “Measure new probe” button
     3. Press the “Measure new probe” button.
 Watch how this affects the calibration curves for each OD sensor.

 .. tip:: You can edit and remove individual data points as well as entire rows.

+**Calibrating OD0**

+    At low OD small variations in glass shape lead to large changes in light refraction.

+    A few minutes after starting the experiment, when the signal stabilizes, but before inoculating, measure or remeasure the signal for OD=0.
+This will be the most accurate measure of OD=0 for this device.